Marble Hill, Manhattan: Transportation

-The main street through Marble Hill is Broadway, part of U.S. Route 9.
+The main road through Marble Hill is Broadway, which is part of U.S. Route 9.

 Politics

 The United States Census Bureau defines Marble Hill as Census Tract 309 of New York County.
 As of the 2010 census, it had a population of 8,463 on a land area of 0.3065 km2.
 Because Marble Hill is legally part of Manhattan, residents who serve on jury duty go to the courthouses at Foley Square in lower Manhattan.